take a culinary trip across canada

 Ice*

 Rim a highball glass or mason jar with lime juice, then dip in the rimmer of your choice.
 Fill the glass with ice.
-Add vodka, hot sauce, Worchestershire, salt and pepper.
+Add vodka, hot sauce, Worcestershire, salt and pepper.
 Top with Caesar mix, stir well, and garnish with wild abandon.

 *If you are as serious about the Caesar as Ottawa is, we recommend using slow melting craft ice, to protect the delicate balance of ingredients.
 The LG counter-depth French door fridge (above) will keep you fully stocked with enough craft ice balls to keep you on top of your annual Caesar consumption and then some.